mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Increase file sizes for worst-case scenario

 To test Sia's performance in its worst-case scenario, I uploaded thousands of 1-byte files.
-It was interesting to see the results, but the resulting metrics were so extreme to the point that they're basically meaningless.
+It was interesting to see the results, but the resulting metrics were extreme to the point that they're basically meaningless.

 Some readers gave feedback that this test should be ignored entirely and Sia should only be tested with the large files it's currently optimized for.
 I think that would be a mistake.
 It would be like reporting the performance characteristics of a car when it's driven at 120 mph.
 That might be the car's ideal performance speed, but real world users want to know how it performs in real world conditions.